 Access to vast areas of public lands is sometimes dependent on landowners.
 Many popular 4×4 trails cross private property.
-Some of these trails include Crown King, Box Canyon Wickenburg, Tip Top Mine, and several others.
+Some of these trails include Crown King, Box Canyon Wickenburg, and several others.
 These trails are subject to closure without notice, public input, or reason.
 If access is not respected, a landowner may close the gate and lock it for good.

 All the more reason to have Proper Etiquette on private lands too.